numbertheory/ai-curses/README.md

 **timeout**: The time, in seconds, the program will wait for a response from the API.
 Default: 95 seconds.
 **super**: The system prompt that is always the first message in the list of messages sent to the API.
 Use this to set up a more precise use case, that will be an assumption that the AI will use for all your other messages.
 Default: "You are a helpful assistant."
-**verbose**: Set this to see the exact Python list that is getting sent with each message.
-Useful for debugging, does not show up in output text file (see option below).
-Default: false
 **output**: Set a directory on your local system to save the output.
 Default: Not set, no output file is generated.